MonkeManX/monkemanx.github.io/content/articles/Aristotele_virtue_ethics.md

 argument that follows.

-**Motivational Observation:** Every method of production and every type of inquiry—similarly, every action and purpose—seems to aim at some good.
+**Motivational Observation:** Every method of production and every type of inquiry, similarly, every action and purpose, seems to aim at some good.

 **Definition of "good":** We define "good" as "that which is aimed at"; to be good is to be a goal.